zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image127.png)

-After the credit memo has been created:
+After the credit memo has been created.

 3)	Click on **Credit Memo** tab on the left hand-side to view credit memos data.